feyzullahyildiz/hcc-sehirler/README.md

   - install nodejs to your pc
   - npm install
   - npm run start
-  - rename env.config.ts to config.ts then start
+  - rename env.config.js to config.js then start